Geleen

 Geleen (/nl/; Gelaen /li/) is a city in the southern part of the province of Limburg in the Netherlands.
 With 31,670 inhabitants in 2020, it is part of the municipality of Sittard-Geleen.
 Geleen is situated along the river Geleenbeek, a right tributary to the river Meuse.
 The Latin name for Geleenbeek is Glana, meaning "clear river".
 The town centre is situated at about 60 m above sea level.

 History

 Until the end of the 19th century, Geleen was a very small village.
 Its population was 2,545 in 1899.
 The remains of one of the oldest prehistoric farms in the Netherlands were found here.
 In the 20th century the exploitation of coal mines in this area (the state-owned coal mine "Maurits", the biggest in Europe, was located in Geleen) brought a fast population increase.
+As part of this growth, a new town hall was designed by J.TH.J.
+Cuypers in 1922.
+It was built between the older centres of Opgeleen, Krawinkel and Lutterade, as the starting point for a new centre of the mining municipality of Geleen.
 During the 1960s and 1970s the Dutch coal mines, which were all located in this part of the province, were closed.
 The state mining company DSM (privatised in 1989) remained active in Geleen, however, now purely as a chemicals producer.
 In July 2002, part of DSM's petrochemicals business, located on the manufacturing locations in Geleen and Gelsenkirchen (Germany) were acquired by SABIC Europe.